mhuggins/boxviewrb/README.md

 <a name="license"/>
 ## License

-BoxViewRb is available under the MIT license.
+boxviewrb is available under the MIT license.
 See the [LICENSE](LICENSE.txt) file for more information.